This page contains Frequently Asked Questions (FAQs) on Serious Shortage Protocols (SSPs) last updated on 8 June 2021.

 Q. What are the correct requirements for SSP endorsements?

 A. Pharmacy teams are advised to refer to the individual protocol for specific endorsement requirements.
-Pharmacy teams are required to endorse the prescription with ‘NCSO’ (No Cheaper Stock Obtainable) to indicate that a supply was made in accordance with an SSP.
-The use of the NCSO endorsement will indicate to the NHSBSA that an SSP was used, i.e. that the originally prescribed product was not dispensed by the pharmacy and a different quantity or product was supplied in accordance with an SSP.
+Pharmacy teams are required to endorse the prescription with ‘SSP’ to indicate that a supply was made in accordance with an SSP.
+The use of the SSP endorsement will indicate to the NHSBSA that an SSP was used, i.e. that the originally prescribed product was not dispensed by the pharmacy and a different quantity or product was supplied in accordance with an SSP.

 To ensure correct payments (fees and reimbursement) for products supplied under an SSP, pharmacy teams are generally required to endorse the following information on the paper prescription or where issued using EPS, using either the original electronic prescription or its associated dispensing token (as outlined in Part II of the Drug Tariff):

-- NCSO – to indicate that the supply was made in accordance with an SSP;
+- SSP (followed by the three-digit reference number applicable to the SSP) – to indicate that the supply was made in accordance with an SSP;

 - Details of product supplied in accordance with the SSP (drug name, quantity, strength, formulation, supplier name or brand) *;